tidev/webpack-plugin-alloy/README.md

 ### Create required folders

 Webpack requires that your project includes certain Alloy sub-folders, even if they are empty.
 This is due to the way Webpack resolves dynamic requires and it needs to scan folders like `app/controllers` or `app/widgets`.
-Make sure your project has these files and folders and create them if neccessary:
+Make sure your project contains the following files and folders and create them if neccessary:

 ```txt
 app/